TakeAsh/EnumHelper/README.md

 ﻿# EnumHelper&lt;TEnum&gt; Class
-- It helps binding an enum with description to ComboBox.
+- It helps binding an enum with description to `ComboBox`.
 - Enum item description come from:
   1. localized resource (EnumType_ItemName)
   1. default resource (EnumType_ItemName)
-  1. Description attribute (System.ComponentModel)
+  1. `Description` attribute (System.ComponentModel)
   1. Enum item name
+- Not only `ValueDescriptionPairs` but also `EnumTypeConverter<TEnum>` can be used when the UIElement support `TypeConverter`.
-- ExtraProperties attribute attaches a Dictionary&lt;string, string&gt;.
+- `ExtraProperties` attribute attaches a `Dictionary<string, string>`.
-- GetExtraProperty extension method returns the value from the dictionary.
+- `GetExtraProperty` extension method returns the value from the dictionary.

 ## Usage Sample
 ```csharp